schristakis/oai-mobility-control/README.md

+# cONTACT
+For help and information for this project refer to this email : alexstolt@gmail.com

 # Overview
 This project focuses on running experiments in OpenAirInterface to simulate user movement by varying path loss parameters in the integrated channel models.